Feline infectious peritonitis: Immunostimulants

 interferon alfa-2b.
 Since the human version ends up being targeted by the immune system for being a foreign antigen, the feline version feline interferon is more effective.

 An experimental polyprenyl immunostimulant (PI) is manufactured by Sass and Sass and tested by Dr. Al Legendre, who described survival over 1 year in three cats diagnosed with FIP and treated with the medicine.
 In a subsequent field study of 60 cats with non-effusive FIP treated with PI, 52 cats (87%) died before 200 days, but eight cats survived over 200 days from the start of PI treatment for and four of those survived beyond 300 days.

 Anti-inflammatory drugs

 It is recommended to use an anti-inflammatory drug against FIP.

 Immunosuppressive drugs dampen the immune system, helping to reduce inflammation.
 The go-to immunosuppressive drug in FIP is prednisolone, a corticosteroid.
 There are no placebo-controlled trials showing prednisolone to be better than other anti-inflammatories.

 Prevention

+Stopping the spread of FIP can be difficult, especially with only one known FDA approved treatment available in the United States.
+Because of this, it is important to be proactive and try to prevent FIP before the disease can begin its destructive turmoil.
+Preventing FIP also differs depending on the facility or environment of the cat.

+In shelters and areas with high numbers of cats in confinement, prevention is essential as it only takes one cat to start a chain-reaction and spread of FIP.
+Prevention includes: antibody testing, environmental enrichment to decrease stress, multiple litter boxes that are cleaned regularly to prevent the spread in fecal matter.

+Disinfection is also a key factor in stopping the spread of FIP.
+FCoV particles can be disinfected with products such as diluted bleach, UV light, and heat.